Eye on Courses

 Earlier this month we wrote about Redan holes, some of the most interesting greens in golf, which are built at roughly a 45-degree angle–some cocked to the left, others to the right.
 Thing is, most of these brilliant designs can be found at private clubs—particularly the most noteworthy Redans.

 Those of us without access are not likely to get a chance to play them or see them outside of photographs.
-Fortunately, a number of outstanding renditions have been built in the past few decades that give public golfers the same chance to experience the decision-making dilemmas and excitement of watching well-placed shots release across the green.
+Fortunately, a number of outstanding renditions have been built in the U.S. in the past few decades that give public golfers the same chance to experience the decision-making dilemmas and excitement of watching well-placed shots release across the green.

-Here are some of our favorite public-access Redans that most closely look and play like the great ones built in the 1910s and 1920s.
+Here are some of our favorite U.S.-based public-access Redans that most closely look and play like the great ones built in the 1910s and 1920s.

 Arcadia Bluffs (South)

 Arcadia Bluffs South Course

 It makes sense that the par-3 fifth Redan at Arcadia Bluffs’ South Course resembles Chicago Golf Club’s seventh (in reverse) with its elevated kick shoulder and green shaped like a fractured rectangle.
 Chicago was the inspiration for the shaping and strategies of the South Course, and architect Dana Fry, who designed the course with partner Jason Straka, made over a dozen trips to the Windy City to study its angles, lines and bunkers.
 Not all Redans have a false front, but this one does—making it imperative that tee shots crest the green’s high face.